DigitalSurvival/Stage7/docs/configuration options.md

     kernel_sources <source>

   Parameters:
-    source - Kernel sources to emerge (such as gentoo-sources, vanilla-sources, or hardened-sources).
+    source - kernel sources to emerge (such as vanilla-sources hardened-sources).

 bootloader_kernel_args - Specifies extra command line arguments to pass to the kernel.